sadhanaavasarala/learning-library/LabGuide200.md

 ## Introduction

-In Lab 200 we will be building and deploying our first microservice, this microservice will provide a RESTFul interface for our catalog database.
+In Lab 200 we will be building and deploying our first microservice, this microservice will provide a RESTful interface for our catalog database.
 The microservice is built using Java and leverages lightweight libraries Jax-ws and Grizzly IO to create RESTful endpoints.
 In Lab 300 we will be wiring up a MySQL Database to the microservice.

 Please direct comments to: Cam Crockett (cam.crockett@oracle.com)